-When a client uses the authentication header method of authentication, it means the client authenticates with the StarLeaf Cloud as an ‘integration’.
+The client authenticates with the StarLeaf platform as an ‘integration’.
 The ‘integration’ behaves like a ‘user’ and can have administrator access to an organization or not.
 If you develop a client for creating and managing conferences and that client uses this method of authentication, those conferences will be ‘owned’ by the integration rather than by a real user.
 The authentication header method of authentication is preferred where it is appropriate because it is easier to implement.

 When you generate the integration, you will specify if it will have ‘administrator privileges’.
 Your client requires administrator privileges if it will add users.

 To authenticate using the authentication header method, the client requires the following values:

 - token header name: hard-coded to X-SL-AUTH-TOKEN

 - token header value: a unique access token, generated per-integration, in the StarLeaf Portal